Early goals from Tim Cahill and Leighton Baines put the spoils on Roberto Mancini's table-topping bid

 Seeking to add more cutting edge to his team in the final third, Mancini brought on Adam Johnson as a second-half sub at the expense of James Milner.
-The England winger made an immediate impact, swinging some handy balls into the Toffees box, but to no avail.
+The England winger makes an immediate impact, swinging some handy balls into the Toffees box, but to no avail.

 The game took a nasty edge when Fellaini was lucky to perhaps not been given an early bath, with another studs-up challenge, this time on Mario Balotelli, escaping referee Peter Walton's attention.

 City continued after the interval in much the same vein they ended the first half.
-Lengthy spells in possession were not translated into clear-cut chances, with two rasping Kolarov drives from just outside the area representing the hosts best efforts on goal, the first drawing a smart save from Tim Howard, the second dragging just wide.
+Lengthy spells in possession were not translated into clear-cut chances, with two rasping Kolorov drives from just outside the area representing the hosts best efforts on goal, the first drawing a smart save from Tim Howard, the second dragging just wide.

 With the hosts dictating the game, the task of reducing the deficit appeared to become a little easier when Victor Anichebe was given his marching orders after being shown successive yellows for needless fouls, leaving his team to face the last half-hour a man down.